Complementarity of Gravitation Collapse (II) XOB and the Damping Gravitational Waveform as Evidences

-XOB can be easily applied to the orbit motion of binary bodies with high eccentricity and yields results consistent with the post-newtonian approximation.
-The advantage of this method over numerical relativity is not the high precision for the gravitation waveforms, but the tiny computational working-load and the ability to link the feature of the gravitational waveforms with the internal structure of BHs involved in the merger process.
-For example, it tells us that only when the black holes carry extended internal mass distribution and experience banana-shape deformation, does the gravitational waveform following from their binary merger process exhibit quasi-normal mode feature during the late time evolution.
-The origin of this feature is concealed in the apparent horizon boundary condition of numerical relativity.
-XOB not only reveals it clearly and definitely, but also yields quantitative predictions for the lower and upper bound for the lowest tone quasi-normal frequency of the system, which fit with the observational data very well.
-In the current work, we considered the merger of neutral spherically symmetric black holes only.
-However there is no fundamental barrier preventing the application of this method to the spinning black holes, after some necessary adaptation.
-This may be an interesting direction for future works.
+XOB can be easily applied to the orbital motion of binary systems with non-zero eccentricity and arbitrary mass ratios.
+Its limitation is that, its time-domain waveform $h(t)$ is not directly comparable with numerical-relativity results because of the time coordinates in two approaches differ; the directly comparable quantity is the strain–phase relation $h(\phi)$.
+Its advantage includes the light computational working-load and the capability of linking the feature of gravitational waveforms to the inner-structure of BHs involved in the merger process.
+Such links are usually expressed as mosaics such as NR neither supports nor opposes the singularity's existence inside black holes.
+XOB not only reveals such links clearly and definitely, but also derives quantitative predictions basing on them, which fit with numeric relativity and observations well \cite{dfzeng2023,GWTC1,GWTC2,GWTC3}.
+In this work, we considered the merger of initially spherically symmetric black holes only.
+However no fundamental barrier exists prohibiting this method's applicability to the spinning black holes, after appropriate adaptations.
+This is an interesting direction for future works.

-{\bfseries Acknowledgements} We thank very much to professor Nick Houston for thoroughly reading and revising the language problems of this manuscript.
-Part of this work was completed at the Niels Bohr Institute, with support from the Chinese Scholarship Council for oversea visiting research under grant no. CSC202006545026, and warmly hosted by Vitor Cardoso and Julie de Molade at the NBI.
+{\bfseries Acknowledgements} We thank very much to professor Tom Osburn, Nick Houston for thoroughly reading and revision comments of our manuscript.
+Part of this work was completed at Niels Bohr Institute, with support from the Chinese Scholarship Council for oversea visiting research under grant no. CSC202006545026, and warmly hosted by Vitor Cardoso and Julie de Molade at the NBI.
 This work is also supported by the NSFC grant no. {11875082}, the Villum Investigator program of VILLUM Foundation (grant no. VIL37766) and the DNRF Chair program (grant no. DNRF162) by the Danish National Research Foundation and the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant No. 101131233.